 Hardwood flooring is one of the most timeless and classic home renovation investments.
 Unlike carpet, hardwood floors are durable and withstand wear and tear.
 In addition, they help promote healthier indoor air quality because they don’t trap dust, pollen, or allergens as carpet does.
-Chicago Hardwood Flooring Company adds warmth and beauty and helps increase your home’s value.
+Hardwood flooring adds warmth and beauty and helps increase your home’s value.

 Hardwood flooring is a durable and attractive floor option for your home.
 Not only does it add warmth to a room, but it also can increase your home’s value.
 But the durability of your hardwood floors depends on various factors, including the type of wood you choose, its finish, and the manufacturing process.